-Kids pick it up cutting skills very quickly when you offer them the opportunity.
+Kids pick up cutting skills very quickly when you offer them the opportunity.

-See the amazing tips at the end of the post to get your child started!
+See the amazing tips for cutting activities for fine motor skills at the end of the post to get your child started!

-Take a pair of Fiskars scissors outdoors and cut nature!
+Take a pair of scissors outdoors and cut nature!

 There is something incredibly appealing to cutting things up outside (kind of like breaking a rule, scissors don’t belong outside).